dreamit-de/graphql-server/README.md

 ## Features

-- Creates GraphQL responses for GraphQL requests
+- Creates GraphQL responses for (GraphQL) requests
-- Can be use with many fitting webservers that provide a matching `Request` and `Response` object (e.g. ExpressJS).
+- Can be use with fitting webservers that provide a matching `Request` and `Response` object (e.g. ExpressJS).
 - Uses out-of-the-box default options to ease use and keep code short
 - Provides hot reloading for schema and options
+- Provides out-of-the-box metrics for GraphQLServer
-- Uses and is compatible to `graphql` core library version 14 and 15.
+- Uses and is compatible to `graphql-js` library version 14 and 15.

 ## Usage